Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Methods

 \acrshort{ours} provides explanations in the form of Shapley values \cite{shapley1953value,lundberg2017unified} - the average expected marginal contribution of each piece of evidence to the overall model score for the query.
 Shapley values enable attribution of the model prediction back to pieces of retrieved evidence, such that they sum up to the overall score.

 Multiple methods exist for rapidly approximating Shapley values on deep learning features \cite{lundberg2017unified}.
-Defining each of the $k$ inputs to the evidence combiner as a distinct feature gives a relatively small feature space.
-As a result, it is tractable to use a simple permutation sampling approach to approximate Shapley values.
+Defining each of the $k$ inputs to the evidence combiner as a distinct feature gives a relatively small feature space, making it tractable to use a permutation sampling approach to approximate Shapley values.
 See Appendix \ref{appendix-shap} for the full algorithm and Appendix \ref{appendix-speed} for profiling.

 During training, we replaced query-evidence features at random with a learned NULL embedding.
 In addition to acting as a regularizer (akin to dropout), introducing the NULL embedding during training ensured that the model could handle missing features robustly when estimating Shapley values.
 For each training example, the evidence dropout rate was sampled in \( \text{Uniform}(0, 1) \).